apache/cordova-docs/www/_posts/2019-11-25-cordova-ios-release-5.1.0.md

 tags: news releases
 ---

 We are happy to announce that we have just released `Cordova iOS 5.1.0`!
-This is one of Cordova's supported platforms for building iOS mobile applications.
+This is Cordova's official platform for building iOS mobile applications.

 * [cordova-ios@5.1.0](https://www.npmjs.com/package/cordova-ios)